Shahnaz74/Technology-Innovation-Project/backend/APIstructure.md

 ## templates/editTemplates.php
-### PUT based on the template_name, edit a template data, including name, icon and fields related to the template using fields.
+### PUT based on the template_name, edit a template data, including name, icon and fields related to the template.
 The added fields are taken from field table.
-Relate the field to the template through fields_in_template table
+Relate the field to the template through creating new rows in fields_in_template table

 #### PARAMS
 template_name